guisantossa/zapFinan/backend/POETRY_MIGRATION.md

-# Poetry Migration Guide for ZapGastos Backend
+# Poetry Migration Guide for Synca Backend

 ## Overview

-This guide helps you migrate from pip/requirements.txt to Poetry for the ZapGastos FastAPI backend project.
+This guide helps you migrate from pip/requirements.txt to Poetry for the Synca FastAPI backend project.

 ## What Changed